breezjirasak/WeFight/README.md

 # We Fight!
 Game Project

-## Introduction
+## Project Overview

-We Fight! is a Java-based game that requires two players to battle against each other in a strategy game.
-The game is designed to enhance the player's skills in strategy and problem-solving while having fun.
+Welcome to We Fight! - an engaging and strategy-based tank battle game developed in Java.
+In this game, two players compete against each other, aiming to destroy the opponent's tank.
+The gameplay involves collecting coins, upgrading tanks, spawning soldiers of different types, and using a special attack known as the "Ultimate".
+The graphical user interface (GUI) for We Fight! is implemented using Java Swing.

 ## Getting Started

-To play We Fight!, you need to have the Java Development Kit (JDK) installed on your computer.
-Once you have installed the JDK, you can download the game's source code and compile it using the command prompt.
+To join the exciting world of We Fight!, you first need to install the Java Development Kit (JDK) on your computer.
+Once you have the JDK installed, you can download the game's source code and compile it using the command line.

-## How to Play
+## Game Features and How to Play

-### Player Selection
+### 1. Upgrade Your Base Tank

-The game begins by selecting the number of players that will be participating.
-You can choose either 1 or 2 players.
+In the game, your tank represents your progress.
+Upgrading your tank allows you to collect coins faster, giving you an edge over your opponent.
+To upgrade your tank, press 'X' if you're the green player and 'I' if you're the red player.

-### Money Increase
+### 2. Spawn Soldiers

-The game starts with each player earning one point of money per second.
-This money can be used to buy upgrades and weapons to help you win the game.
+You have the option to spawn two types of soldiers to help fight your battles:

-### Base and Soldier Health
+- **Sword Soldier:** This soldier can be spawned by pressing 'C' for the green player and 'O' for the red player.

-Each player has a base that has its health points (hp).
-The base's health points determine how much damage it can take before it gets destroyed.
-Similarly, each player has soldiers with their health points.
-The health points determine how much damage they can take before they are destroyed.
+- **Armed Soldier:** This soldier can be spawned by pressing 'V' for the green player and 'P' for the red player.

-### Base Development
+The cost in coins for spawning each type of soldier will be displayed on the screen.

-The player can upgrade the base to increase their money per second.
+### 3. Unleash the Ultimate

-### Build Army to Fight
+The "Ultimate" is a powerful weapon that can significantly damage the opponent's tank.
+It can be activated by pressing 'Z' for the green player and 'U' for the red player.

-The player can build an army to fight by choosing either a sword or a gun.
-The sword is more effective against soldiers, while the gun is more effective against the base.
+### 4. Engage in Player-vs-Player (PvP) Mode

-### Powershot
+We Fight! provides a PvP mode where you compete against another player in real-time.
+The aim is to strategically collect coins, upgrade your tank, spawn soldiers, and use your Ultimate to attack the opponent's tank and defend your own.
+The game concludes when one player's tank is destroyed.

-The Powershot is the ultimate weapon in the game.
-The Powershot can destroy the enemy's soldiers.
+## Design Patterns Implemented

-### Destroy Opposite Base to Win
+We Fight! incorporates several design patterns to ensure efficient performance and scalability:

-The game is won by destroying the opponent's base.
-The game is lost when the player's base is destroyed.
+1. **State Pattern:** This pattern is used to represent different states of the game, such as Menu, Playing, Pausing, and Result, making the game adaptable to varying situations.

-### Two Players Control the Keyboard
+2. **Factory Pattern:** This pattern is used for the creation of Sword Soldier and Armed Soldier objects without having to specify their exact classes.
+A SoldierFactory class with a createSoldier() method spawns a soldier as per the player's choice.

-Both players use the same keyboard to play the game.
-The player on the left uses the A, W, S, and D keys to move around, while the player on the right uses the arrow keys.
+3. **Flyweight Pattern:** This pattern is used to optimize memory usage by sharing intrinsic properties, like movement speed and attack range, between Soldier objects.
+The SoldierFactory maintains a cache of previously created Soldier objects and reuses them whenever possible.

 ## Conclusion

-We Fight! is a fun and exciting game that challenges players to use their strategic skills to win the game.
-The game is easy to understand and play, making it suitable for all ages.
-The game's source code is available for download, allowing players to customize the game to their liking.
+We Fight! offers a fun and strategic gameplay experience that is easy to understand and play, making it suitable for players of all ages.
+With the game's source code available for download, players can customize the game to their liking.
+Join us in this thrilling tank battle and enhance your strategic skills while having fun!